counterfactual/monorepo/criteria.md

 ### One round trip communication

 In a 2-party channel, 2 messages suffices to safely change the counterfactual state of the GSC

-    - to install an application,
+- to install an application.
-    - to uninstall an application, and
+- to uninstall an application.
-    - to update the state of an application
+- to update the state of an application.

 ### Constant sized communication

 The total size of messages that we need to exchange to do the following has a constant size, in particular, independent of number of active or historical apps.

-    - to install an application,
+- to install an application.
-    - to uninstall an application, and
+- to uninstall an application.
-    - to update the state of an application
+- to update the state of an application.

 Note: this criteria does not preclude a "cleanup phase" following the one round trip